ben-laufer/DMRichR/README.md

 ## Acknowledgements

 The development of this program was suppourted by a Canadian Institutes of Health Research (CIHR) postdoctoral fellowship [MFE-146824] and a [CIHR Banting postdoctoral fellowship](https://banting.fellowships-bourses.gc.ca/en/2018-2019-eng.html) [BPF-162684].
-[Hyeyeon Hwang](https://github.com/hyeyeon-hwang) developed `methylLearn()` and [Charles Mordaunt](https://github.com/cemordaunt) developed `getBackground()` and `plotDMRs2()` as well as the CpG filtering approach in `processBismark()`.
+[Hyeyeon Hwang](https://github.com/hyeyeon-hwang) developed `methylLearn()` and the sex checker for `processBismark()`.
+[Charles Mordaunt](https://github.com/cemordaunt) developed `getBackground()` and `plotDMRs2()` as well as the CpG filtering approach in `processBismark()`.
 I would also like to thank [Keegan Korthauer](https://github.com/kdkorthauer), [Matt Settles](https://github.com/msettles), Rochelle Coulson, Blythe Durbin-Johnson, Annie Vogel Ciernia, [Nikhil Joshi](https://github.com/najoshi), and [Ian Korf](https://github.com/KorfLab) for invaluable discussions related to the bioinformatic approaches utilized in this repository.